-About BRIVIACT® (brivaracetam) CV in the U.S.2
+About BRIVIACT® (brivaracetam) CV in the U.S.7

-BRIVIACT was approved in the U.S. in 2016 as an add-on therapy for adult patients with partialonset seizures.
-BRIVIACT was approved as monotherapy for adults in September 2017, and as monotherapy or adjunctive therapy in patients four years of age and older with partial-onset seizures in 2018.
-In August 2021, BRIVIACT was approved for the treatment of partial-onset seizures in patients as young as one month of age.
+BRIVIACT is indicated for the treatment of partial-onset seizures in patients 1 month of age and older.
 BRIVIACT is available in three formulations: oral tablets, oral solution, and intravenous (IV) injection.
 More information is available at Drugs@FDA: FDA-Approved Drugs.

-BRIVIACT IMPORTANT SAFETY INFORMATION
+BRIVIACT IMPORTANT SAFETY INFORMATION (U.S.)